danilosoftwares/PaintLine/README.md

-# Clonando algumas funcionalidades do Paint no C#
+# Cloning some features of Paint in C#

 ## Resumo
-Este projeto tenta de forma simples e bem pequena recriar alguns funcionalidades do paint, apenas para exercicío de estudo.
+This project does in a simple and very small way to recreate some features of paint, just for study exercise.
-O projeto utilizou componentes graficos do proprio dot.net
+The project used graphic components from dot.net itself

-## Utilizando
+## Using
 ![](demonstracao.gif)